uk-ar/flex-autopair/README.md

 flex-autopair.el searches flex-autopair-conditions for the first element in which conditional expression is true, then execute action of the element.
 In the setting show above behave like this
 1. Executing "pair" when you press open pair (open bracket, open paren, or open quote).
-2. Executing "skip" when you press close pair and the charactor at cursol position is same as you press.
+2. Executing "skip" when you press close pair and the charactor at point is same as you press.
-3. Executing "self" when you press close pair and the other conditions. openp is a variale which is set to t when you press open pair. closep is the opposite of openp: it is set to t if when you press close pair.
+3. Executing "self" when you press close pair and the other conditions. openp is a variable which is set to t when you press open pair. closep is the opposite of openp: it is set to t if when you press close pair.
 Those actions(pair, skip, and self) are mapped to actual behavior by flex-autopair-actions.

 ## flex-autopair-actions
-This variable is a association list of action names(symbol) vs corresponding bahavior(any S-expressions).An ordinary element of the alist looks like (action-name . sexp)
+This variable is a association list of action names(symbol) vs corresponding behavior(any S-expressions).An ordinary element of the alist looks like (action-name . sexp)
 Here is the example code which is a part of default flex-autopair-actions.

 ```lisp